meilisearch/documentation/learn/getting_started/quick_start.md

 # Quick start

-In this quick start we will walk you through setting up Meilisearch, adding documents, performing your first search, using the search preview, and adding a search bar.
+This quick start will walk you through setting up Meilisearch, adding documents, performing your first search, using the search preview, securing your instance, and adding a search bar.

 All that is required is a [command line](https://www.learnenough.com/command-line-tutorial#sec-running_a_terminal) for installation, and some way to interact with Meilisearch afterwards (e.g. [cURL](https://curl.se) or one of our [SDKs](/learn/what_is_meilisearch/sdks.md)).